Files

 Writing CIM XML Examples

-Safe has created CIM XML writing examples for both the Esri Geometric Network data model and the Esri Utility Network data model.
-These can easily be restructured for other GIS data sources such as Hexagon G/Technology or GE Smallworld.
+Safe has created CIM XML writing examples for both the Esri Geometric Network and the Esri Utility Network data models.
+These can easily be restructured for other GIS data sources, such as Hexagon G/Technology or GE Smallworld.

 Esri Utility Network data model to CIM XML example

 The example workflow (attached FME 2022.2) is based on EPRI IOP (2022) sample data but defined in an Esri Utility Network database.
-To gain access to Esri Utility Network datasets (i.e. a feeder), Esri has an export tool that generates a JSON document that represents the Utility Network data for the region of interest.
+To access Esri Utility Network datasets (e.g., a feeder), Esri provides an export tool that generates a JSON document representing the Utility Network data for the region of interest.
 The JSON exports can also be automated either using FME or the Esri Data Interoperability Extension.
 This JSON document of the UN data is the starting point for the FME conversion to CIM XML.
 For Esri Geometric Data Models, FME can read directly from the Esri Geodatabase.
 For this example, the output CIM XML is defined by a CIM profile developed during the EPRI IOP event.

 The workspace for Utility Network source data is divided into several sections that are indicated by bookmarks and annotations in the workspace: